Global dynamics of a two-species competition patch model in a Y-shaped river network: Simulations and discussions

-Our results in Theorem \ref{tm1} can be illustrated as Figure \ref{fig4}, and it is challenging to understand the dynamics of model \eqref{pat-r} in the blank regions.
-In \cite{32-Jiang-Lam-Lou-2020}, fixing $q_1=q_2=q>0$, the authors conjectured that the semi-trivial equilibrium $(\bm {\tilde u},\bm 0)$ is globally asymptotically stable for $d_1>d_2>0$ and the semi-trivial equilibrium $(\bm 0,\bm {\tilde v})$ is globally asymptotically stable for $d_2>d_1>0$.
-In fact, the global dynamics may be obtained in a wide range of parameters, and we conjecture that $(\bm 0,\bm {\tilde v})$ is globally asymptotically stable if $(d_2,q_2)\in D_1$, and $(\bm {\tilde u},\bm 0)$ is globally asymptotically stable if $(d_2,q_2)\in D_2$, which is similar to the results obtained in \cite{37-Chen-Liu-Wu-2022} for model \eqref{App1} with $(D_{kj})$ and $(Q_{kj})$ defined in \eqref{App2}, see Figure \ref{fig5} for some numerical simulations.
+Our results in Theorem \ref{tm1} imply that competition exclusion occurs in model \eqref{pat-r} when $(d_2,q_2)\in\mathcal S_1 \cup\mathcal S_2$, as illustrated in Figure \ref{fig4}.
+However, and it is still challenging to explore the dynamics of model \eqref{pat-r} in the blank regions.
+For instance, by fixing $q_1=q_2=q>0$, the authors in \cite{32-Jiang-Lam-Lou-2020} conjectured that the semi-trivial equilibrium $(\bm {\tilde u},\bm 0)$ is globally asymptotically stable for $d_1>d_2>0$, while the semi-trivial equilibrium $(\bm 0,\bm {\tilde v})$ is globally asymptotically stable for $d_2>d_1>0$.
+To further explore the dynamics of model \eqref{pat-r}, we provide some numerical simulations to illustrate the possible dynamical phenomena that may arise in these blank parameter regions.
+In Figure \ref{fig5}, we numerically show that if $(d_2,q_2)\in D_1$, the solution converges to the semi-trivial equilibrium $(\bm 0,\bm {\tilde v})$ as $t\to\infty$; and if $(d_2,q_2)\in D_2$, and the solution converges to the semi-trivial equilibrium $(\bm {\tilde u},\bm 0)$ as $t\to\infty$.
+Additionally, our numerical simulations suggest that the two species appear to coexist in the regions $(d_2,q_2)\in E_1\cup E_2$, as illustrated in Figure \ref{fig6} for $(d_2,q_2)\in E_1$.

+Moreover, it seems both natural and interesting to explore the global dynamics of two-species competition patch models in a spatially heterogeneous environment or under different types of boundary conditions at the downstream.
+However, such investigations are clearly non-trivial and present significant challenges.
+Recently, Vasilyeva et al. \cite{61-Vasilyeva-2024} studied the Y-shaped river network under a free-flow boundary condition (where there is population loss at downstream end) in the framework of reaction-diffusion models.
+They showed that the shape of the positive steady state in a single population model depends on the geometry of the network.
+For the two-species competition model, they showed that the geometry of the network determines whether higher or intermediate dispersal is favored.
+Exploring the global dynamics for such reaction-diffusion models remains a challenging and open problem.

 \begin{appendix} {\Alph{section}} {\arabic{equation}} \textbf{Appendix} In this part, we revisit some results obtained in \cite{37-Chen-Liu-Wu-2022} for model \eqref{App1} with $(D_{kj})$ and $(Q_{kj})$ defined in \eqref{App2}.
 By \cite[Lemma 2]{37-Chen-Liu-Wu-2022}, model \eqref{App1} with $(D_{kj})$ and $(Q_{kj})$ defined in \eqref{App2} admits only two semi-trivial equilibria $(\bm{w}^\ast,\bm{0})$ and $(\bm{0},\bm{z^}\ast)$ with $\bm{w}^\ast,\bm{z^}\ast\gg\bm0$.
 Here $\bm{w}^\ast$ is the unique positive solution of the following equations: